 - Preheat the oven to 350F.
 Toss the mushrooms with the oil, lay out on a baking sheet, and cook for 30 minutes.
 This will calm the watermelon flavor of the mushrooms and bring out more mushroom-y notes in the finished broth.

 - Combine all the ingredients except the salt and bring to a simmer (you just want enough water to barely cover the ingredients) then turn down the heat to as low as possible and cook for 1-2 hours.
-This is a good thing to do in a slow cooker.
+This is a good thing to do in a slow cooker on low heat.

 - Cool, strain, add the salt, whisk to dissolve, then refrigerate.